cdozdil/vulkan-spoofer/README.md

 ## vulkan-spoofer
 It's for by-passing checks for GPU and enable DLSS on Vulkan with AMD/Intel GPUs.

+_Not working with Doom Eternal, please use Goghor's enabler on Nexus for this title._

 Uses [ThirrteenAG](https://github.com/ThirteenAG)'s [Ultimate-ASI-Loader](https://github.com/ThirteenAG/Ultimate-ASI-Loader) version.dll implementation as entry point.

 ### Installation